pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. Make sure the IAM permissions on the EC2 instance role are correct !

 <u>**RAM is NOT included in the AWS EC2 metrics**</u>

+### Alarms
+CloudWatch alarms allow you to monitor metrics and trigger actions based on defined thresholds.
+In this case, you can create a CloudWatch alarm that monitors the CPU utilization metric of the EC2 instance.
+When the CPU utilization reaches 100%, the alarm will be triggered, and you can configure actions such as sending notifications or executing automated actions to address the unresponsiveness issue.

+### `👀` For each production EC2 instance, create an `Amazon CloudWatch alar`m for Status `Check Failed: System`.
+Set the alarm action to `recover the EC2 instance`.
+Configure the alarm notification to be published to an Amazon Simple Notification Service (Amazon SNS) topic.

+``Explanation``: By creating a `CloudWatch alarm` for Status `Check Failed: System`, you can` automate the recovery task of EC2 instances` (`stop, terminate, reboot, or recover your Amazon EC2 instances`).
+When the system health check fails for an EC2 instance, the alarm will be triggered and perform the configured action to recover the instance.
+This eliminates the need for manual intervention.
+Additionally, configuring the alarm to publish notifications to an SNS topic allows you to receive notifications whenever a system health check fails.

 ### Status Check
 Automated checks to identify `hardware` and `software issues`.